 When you need to accurately enter coordinates in a GIS, the first step is that you need to give it a datum.
 A geodetic datum uniquely defines all locations on Earth with coordinates.

-Because the Earth is curved – and in GIS we deal with flat maps – we need to accommodate both the curved and flat views of the world.
-Surveyors and geodesists have accurately defined locations on Earth.
+Because the Earth is curved and in GIS we deal with flat maps, we need to accommodate both the curved and flat views of the world.
+Surveyors and geodesists accurately define these properties with geodetic datums.

-We begin modelling the Earth with an ellipse – which is different than a geoid.
-Over time, the ellipsoid has been estimated to the best of our ability through a massive collection of surface measurements to more reliably estimate the ellipsoid.
+We begin modelling the Earth with an ellipse.
+Over time, the ellipsoid has been estimated through a massive collection of surface measurements to more reliably estimate the ellipsoid.

 A Mammoth Collection of Survey Benchmarks